How The New York Times Turned Unsolicited Donations Into a Successful Program

 MARCH 18, 2011

 The New York Times has announced a new paid content model for their online content.
 They are not offering anything new to their best prospects, they are removing what draws them in the first place It is also rather complicated which will suppress sales a bit.
 Why not offer new value to your most voracious online readers and charge for that?
-The Wall Street Journal does just that with the top end of their online subscription options, providing new in depth content in focused areas.
+Use what you have to create new offerings that you’ve never provided before but can scale in the online world.

 Mixed Support for New York City’s New Sodium Warning